QuantConnect/Lean/Documentation/ADR/0001-brokerage-order-polling-service.md

 constructors default the time to `DateTime.UtcNow` when none is passed.
 All three adopters and the tests renamed and simplified with it.

+Mode classes renamed - 2026-08-19: `PerOrderIdPollingService` and `AllOrdersPollingService` became `SingleOrderPollingService` and `BulkOrdersPollingService` - named for the request shape one sweep
+sends: one order per request, or one request for everything the broker lists.
+The abstract parent took Lean's `Base` prefix with it: `BaseBrokerageOrderPollingService`.

+Constructor chains and clearer names - 2026-08-19: `watchTimeout` became `notificationTimeout` - the silence that raises `BrokerageOrderNeverNotified`; the read callbacks became `getBrokerageOrderById` and `getAllBrokerageOrders`; both mode classes offer three chained constructors instead of optional parameters; and the defaults read `3 * 1000` and `60 * 1000` milliseconds in code and docs alike.

 ## Purpose

 Three brokerage plugins have already written the same thing, and a fourth one needs it and does not have it: